ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of rain showers.
+         <h3>This Afternoon</h3>Areas of drizzle.
 Mostly cloudy, with a high near 57.
-South southwest wind around 12 mph, with gusts as high as 23
+South southwest wind around 12 mph, with gusts as high as 22 mph.
+Chance
-         mph.
-Chance of precipitation is 40%.<br></div>
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before midnight.
+         <h3>Tonight</h3>Areas of drizzle before 1am.
 Mostly cloudy, with a low around 48.
-South southwest wind 2 to 12 mph, with gusts
+South southwest wind 2 to 12 mph, with gusts as high as
-         as high as 21 mph.
+         21 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">